Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 EDI migration: switching to a new EDI solution

-Checklist: How digital and integrated are your EDI processes?
+Checklist: how digital and integrated are your EDI processes?

 Do the following statements apply to the EDI processes in your company?

-• Business documents are already exchanged electronically with customers, suppliers or partners.
+• Business documents are already exchanged electronically with customers, suppliers, or partners.

 • The EDI solution supports all common standards and message types.

-• Partner data, communication channels and message types are managed centrally and transparently
+• Partner data, communication channels, and message types are managed centrally and transparently.

-• Seamless integration into the ERP system:
+• Seamless ERP integration:

 • Support for all relevant EDI standards and message types:

-• Central administration and simple partner connection:
+• Central management and simple partner onboarding:

 • Automated monitoring and error handling:

-• Scalability & future-proofing:
+• Scalability & future readiness:

 • User-friendly interface and transparent processes: